Universality class of Ising critical states with long-range losses

-In a nutshell, the culprit for effective thermalization in driven-open systems, is a spectrum of noise variance with a non-vanishing gap at small momenta and frequencies, which sets the temperature of infrared modes in several platforms of interest~\cite{mitra06,PhysRevB.85.184302, DallaTorreDiehl2013, maghrebi2016nonequilibrium, foss2017emergent, Sieberer2013, Sieberer2016review}.
-Softening such gap and allowing the noise spectrum to scale down to zero at small momenta, is the route for instances of driven-open criticality without thermal counterpart.
+The culprit for effective thermalization is a noise variance (dictated by dissipation) with a non-vanishing gap at small momenta and/or frequencies, which sets the temperature of infrared modes in several circumstances of interest~\cite{mitra06,PhysRevB.85.184302, DallaTorreDiehl2013, maghrebi2016nonequilibrium, foss2017emergent, Sieberer2013, Sieberer2016review,wald2018lindblad}.
+Softening such gap and allowing the noise to scale down to zero at small momenta, is the route for instances of driven-open criticality without thermal counterpart.
 In quadratic fermionic models~\cite{proseneisert,Moos} or interacting quantum wires~\cite{dalla2010quantum, Marino2016,baldwin2021singularities}, dissipation with non-local support in real space acting on neighboring sites in a correlated fashion~\cite{diehl2008quantum}, has been employed to achieve non-equilibrium quantum criticality.
-Such dissipation induces a structured noise spectrum in momentum space, that is vanishing in the infrared, and which exposes a set of modes which are asymptotically decoupled, for $q\to0$, from the decohering and thermalizing effect of the environment.
+In these cases the noise variance vanishes at infrared momenta, and it exposes a set of modes asymptotically decoupled for $q\to0$ from the decohering and thermalizing effect of the environment.
 These forms of non-local dissipation can steer a system into a many-particle dark state with non-trivial quantum correlations -- a state preparation protocol with interesting perspectives for applications in quantum information and technology~\cite{eisert2010noise,verstraete2009quantum,marcos2012photon,diehl2011topology, PhysRevA.86.013606,buvca2019non,barreiro2011open,lin2013dissipative,ma2019dissipatively,PhysRevA.89.023616,reiter2016scalable,parmee2018phases}.